Alluxio/alluxio/docs/en/operation/Journal.md

 as metadata operations are written to journal log files.
 To address this, production deployments should run in HA mode with multiple Alluxio masters.
-The standby masters will create checkpoints of the master state and clean up the logs that were written prior to the checkpoints.
+The standby masters will create checkpoints of the master state and clean up the logs that were written before the checkpoints.
 For example, if 3 million Alluxio files were created and then 2 million were deleted, the journal logs would contain 5 million total entries.
 Then if a checkpoint is taken, the checkpoint will contain only the metadata for the 1 million remaining files, and the original 5 million entries will be deleted.